-- Most women with diabetes who become pregnant have healthy babies. - Diabetes can increase the chance of problems during pregnancy for both baby and mother. - Getting ready for pregnancy helps to reduce some of the risks and improves your chances of a healthy pregnancy and baby we can help you with this. - It is important to get advice and plan your pregnancy before stopping contraception.
+- Most women with diabetes who become pregnant have healthy babies. - Diabetes can increase the chance of problems during pregnancy for both baby and mother. - Your diabetes team are here to help work with you to optimise your diabetes care, reduce some of the risks and improve your chances of a healthy pregnancy and baby.